Education in Canada

 You can then prepare the required application package for the Canadian Experience Class program through Express Entry or the provincial and pilot programs available to former students.
 Almost every province is interested in attracting students and retaining them.

-Once you have become a Permanent Resident (and lived in Canada for 2-3 years) you can apply for citizenship.
+Once you have become a Permanent Resident (and have lived in Canada for 2-3 years), you can apply for citizenship.

 An undoubted advantage of immigration through education is that Canada is interested in specialists with a local degree, with good English and already familiar with the culture and life of the country.